Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: FIRE-2 suites of simulations

 \subsection{Massive Halo suite to $z = 1$}

 Table~\ref{tab:massive} lists the \textit{Massive Halo} suite of FIRE-2 simulations run to $z\!=\!1$, including the properties of each primary halo/galaxy at $z\!=\!1$.
-We release full snapshots at $z\!=\!1$, 2, 3, 4, 5, 6.
+We release 19 full snapshots across $z\!=\!1-10$, spaced every $\Delta z\!=\!0.5$.
 We request any user of these simulations to cite \citet{AnglesAlcazar2017b}.

 We selected these halos from the A-series of the FIRE-1 \textit{MassiveFIRE} suite \citep{Feldmann2016, Feldmann2017} to cover a range of formation histories for halo mass $M_{\rm vir} \approx 10^{12.5}\Msun$ at $z\!=\!2$.
 Refer to \citet{Feldmann2016, Feldmann2017} regarding the selection strategy and halo growth histories of the \textit{MassiveFIRE} simulations.